Australian property market decline driven by interest rates, affordability, and tax changes

 Key details reported by multiple sources:

-- Sydney house values fell 0.9% in May, down 2.1% over the past three months, with the median house price dropping to $1.58 million from $1.6 million.
+- Sydney property values fell 0.9% in May, down 2.1% over the past three months, with houses dropping 1.1% to a median of $1.58 million

-- Cotality research director Tim Lawless stated that affordability issues, higher interest rates, and federal tax policy changes are suppressing property values.
+- Cotality research director Tim Lawless stated that affordability issues, high interest rates, and tax policy changes are key headwinds

 Points of Difference